bipinemp/intern_blog_website/README.md

 npm install
 ```

-4. Make a .env file in the root and put these:
+4. Make a .env file in the root of the project and put these values:

 ```bash
 BACKEND_BASE_URL=Your_Backend_URL